 Even though I had attended church all my life, and graduated from a Christian university, I had never heard that phrase.

 God loves a cheerful giver?
 Really?
 What does it even mean to be a cheerful giver?
 It was a brand new truth.
 A brand new scripture.
 Turns out I had ignored 24 years of ‘read your Bible’ advice.

-It began to sink in, though.
+God is a giver.
+God wants me to be a giver.
 God loves a cheerful giver.
 God wants me to be a cheerful giver.
 God wants me to enjoy giving.
 God wants us to enjoy giving.